rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 In some situations, the magic number appears to be 3 (the concept + 2 constituent chunks)[^magic3].
 Notice, it would be hard to enumerate chunks involved in a classic imperative program, but that number will be >> 7.

 [^chunking]: See this wiki page: [_add_blank_target Chunking](https://psychology.fandom.com/wiki/Chunking).
-For me, thinking about a big chunk without a context, e.g. OOP or topology triggers some high level information plus a seemingly random example, thinking more causes my brain to wander down some path.
-"Tell me everything you know about ..." is not something I could do.
+For me, thinking about a big chunk without a context, e.g. _OOP_ or _Geometry_ triggers some high level information plus a seemingly random example, thinking more causes my brain to wander down some path.
+"Tell me everything you know about ..." is not something I am capable of.
 So I do not think we load a whole huge chunk into working memory, but we can operate using chunks of seemingly unlimited size.